 In connection with the purchase of the real property now known as Ocean by the Company on January 4, 2018, the Company is obligated to a previous owner of the asset for a fee per car parked in Ocean's parking garage.
 This agreement is for a term of ninety-nine (99) years, with liability for the fee to commence two years after the agreement date.
-The initial fee was one dollar and fifty cents per car parked, which began in year three of the agreement (2020), increasing to three dollars per car for years seven through nine, and then increasing to four dollars per car for each year thereafter.
-For the three months ended March 31, 2021, the Company recorded \$312 for this fee.
-The fee is considered an addition to the purchase price of the property, is being capitalized as incurred, and is being depreciated accordingly.
+The initial fee is one dollar and fifty cents per car parked, which began in year three of the agreement (2020), increasing to three dollars per car for years seven through nine, and then increasing to four dollars per car for each year thereafter.
+For the years ended December 31, 2021 and 2020, the Company recorded \$1,416 and \$1,026 related to this fee.
+The fee is considered an addition to the purchase price of the property, is capitalized as incurred and depreciated accordingly.